yousefelassal/DevOpswithDocker/part1/README.md

 CMD <command that is executed on `docker container run`>
 ```

+## Container

+Containers only contain that which is required to execute an application; and you can start, stop and interact with them.
+They are **isolated** environments in the host machine with the ability to interact with each other and the host machine itself via defined methods (TCP/UDP).

 ### Most used commands

 | command | explain | shorthand  |